 See details and FAQs below.

-The upcoming edition of Street Life Studies will be running in December/January 2018/19.
-Classes will run over one week in Sydney in December and over two weeks in Phnom Penh in January.
+The upcoming edition of Street Life Studies will be running in December/January 2019/20.
+Classes will run over one week in Sydney and two weeks in Phnom Penh in January, 2020.

 Street Life Studies: Cambodia places students in the streets of Phnom Penh and Sydney to observe and tackle real-world city challenges in collaboration with local Cambodian design students.
 Phnom Penh streets are clear examples of diverse urban dwellers appropriating the public domain.
 In many Sydney streets, this kind of informal activity is less apparent.
 What knowledge can be exchanged in comparing these contexts?
 How can we draw from both the formal and informal dynamics of street space?
 How might we as designers use observational ‘evidence’ to create more vital city streets?

 You might choose this course if you are interested in urbanism, developed and developing cities, public space, streets, place-making, human centered design, small scale design, interdisciplinary collaboration.
-Articles and course publications can be found here: UNSW article , City of Sydney article, SLS2017 Course publication, SLS 2015 Course publication.
+Articles and course publications can be found here: SLS2018, SLS2017 Course publication, SLS 2015 Course publication, UNSW article, City of Sydney article

 The course outline and schedule are in development and will be posted here in the coming months.
-The previous years course outline can be found here SLS2017_Course Outline.
+The previous years course outline can be found here.

 For questions check FAQ below or use this contact form.